South Carolina Off-Grid Laws: An In Depth Guide

 Outhouses/Latrines

 Outhouses are legal under South Carolina State law.
-They are called “privies” and defined as a building containing a private waste system that is not connected with an approved system.
+They are called “privies” and are defined as a building containing a private waste system not connected to an approved system.
 The law states that privies be maintained in a sanitary way and are subject to inspection.

 While outhouses may be legal under South Carolina State law, they are usually illegal under county laws.
 For example, Traveler’s Rest SC law states that it’s illegal to build or maintain a pit privy without a permit.
 The law also requires homes near a municipal sewage line to connect to it.
 Kingstree, Great Falls, and many other places in SC have similar laws.

-Remember that you will need to get a septic permit before you can get a building permit in SC.
+Remember that you must get a septic permit before you can get a building permit in SC.
 This can really shatter your plans to have an outhouse as your primary sewage system.

 Also Read: